-January, so that in case you have to do a major change in your design or your rocket crashes you have time to recover before the qualification flight deadline of March 30, 2015; and so that you have time to do lots of flight tests before this deadline.
+5. Do your first flight test by sometime in January, so that in case you have to do a major change in your design or your rocket crashes you have time to recover before the qualification flight deadline of April 3, 2017; and

-6. Do lots of flight tests of your design and take data on each test (rocket weight, motor type, altitude and duration; wind and temperature conditions; launch angle) so that you can make the right adjustments to exactly hit the target flight performance.
+6. Conduct lots of flight tests of your design and take data on each test (rocket weight, motor type, altitude and duration; wind and temperature conditions; launch angle) so that you can make the right adjustments to exactly hit the target flight performance.